Does Insurance Cover IVF: What you Need to Know

 When you contact your insurance provider or HR department, be sure to ask about:

 Keep in mind that even if IVF is covered by your health insurance plan, reimbursement may be impacted by your deductible.
-For some plans this can mean having to spend over $10,000 out of pocket before your benefits are dispersed.
+For some plans, this can mean spending over $10,000 out of pocket before your benefits are dispersed.

 That said, let’s explore the two primary ways that insurance will cover part or all of your IVF treatment.